DS-Homebrew/TWiLightMenu/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve the menu screens.
-For games, please select `DS game issue`
+For games, please select the relevant page for them
 title: ''
 labels: bug
 assignees: ''